 Floreat man, Alexander Circosta, is the Western Australian Act-Belong-Commit Award winner in the adult category for 2017.

 Alexander enthusiastically represents the Act Belong Commit values and actively promotes them within all aspects of his life.
 Alexander founded the teaching program ‘Only the Human’ as a means to offer opportunities for people to have a go at improvised comedy for personal and professional satisfaction, without the unwanted pressure of performing within a Comedy venue.

 Alexander sees improvised comedy as much more than performance art, but also as a means for community engagement and social change to improve mental wellbeing.
-In addition to his contributions through Only the Human, Alexander volunteers his time at his local Vinnies retail outlet, and also coordinates the choir at his local church.
+In addition to his contributions through Only the Human, Alexander volunteers his time at his local Vinnies retail

 Finalist: Tracey Radcliffe, Beeliar